Organization of Arab Petroleum Exporting Countries: History

-On 9 January 1968, three of the then–most conservative Arab oil states – Kuwait, Libya, and Saudi Arabia – agreed at a conference in Beirut, Lebanon to found the Organization of Arab Petroleum Exporting Countries, aiming to separate the production and sale of oil from politics in the wake of the halfhearted 1967 oil embargo in response to the Six-Day War.
+On 9 January 1968, three of the then–most conservative Arab oil states – Kuwait, Libya, and Saudi Arabia – agreed at a conference in Beirut, Lebanon, to found the Organization of Arab Petroleum Exporting Countries, aiming to separate the production and sale of oil from politics in the wake of the halfhearted 1967 oil embargo, in response to the Six-Day War.
 Such use of the economic weapon of oil embargo in the struggle against Israel had been regularly proposed at Arab Petroleum Congresses, but it took the Six-Day War for the embargo to happen.
 However, Saudi Arabia's oil production was up by 9% that year, and the main embargo lasted only ten days and was completely ended by the Khartoum Conference.

 OAPEC was originally intended to be a conservative Arab political organization which, by restricting membership to countries whose main export was oil, would exclude governments seen as radical – such as those of Egypt and Algeria.
 This organizational exclusivity was bolstered by an additional rule in the organization's charter requiring the three founders' approval of all new members.
 The original aim was to control the economic weapon of potential oil embargo and prevent its use caused by popular emotion.

 Iraq initially declined to join, preferring to work under the umbrella of the Arab League, considering OAPEC too conservative.
-Equally the three founders considered Iraq too radical to be desirable as a member.
-However, by early 1972, the criterion for admission had changed to oil being a significant source of revenue (rather than the principal source) of a prospective member nation; and Algeria, Iraq, Syria and Egypt had been admitted.
+Equally, the three founders considered Iraq too radical to be desirable as a member.

+By early 1972, the criterion for admission had changed to oil being a significant source of revenue (rather than the principal source) of a prospective member nation.
+Algeria, Iraq, Syria and Egypt were admitted.
 Consequently, OAPEC became a much more activist organization, contrary to the original intention.